DataDog/documentation/content/en/monitors/incident_management/incident_settings.md

 ## Overview

-The [Incident Settings][1] are where you can go to customize aspects of the Incident Management product's experience for your entire organization.
+Use [Incident Settings][1] to customize aspects of the Incident Management experience for your entire organization.
 The individual settings are categorized and divided into different sub-sections.
-The main categories of settings are: General, Notifications, and Remediation.
+The main categories are: General, Notifications, and Remediation.

 ## General